mzwallace/dw-cli/README.md

 jobs [2016-12-31 04:23:01.598 GMT] Created Job configuration for Schedule [RealTimeQuotaAlert, 5243faf4c73317f2ac12e375df]
 ```
 ## Setup
 Place a dw.json file with these contents in your projects root directory or use `dw init`.
 A Client ID and password can be created in the Account Center.

+### Staging
+For staging, if you are using an irregular hostname, you can fill that into 'hostname'.

+### Two-factor Auth
+If two-factor auth is configured on staging, the special hostname required for webdav can be filled into 'webdav' as well as key, cert, and ca &emdash; these are all generated using the staging cert given to you from support.
+The process of creating the user key and pem from the staging cert is outlined in the support documentation.
 ```
 {
   "username": "defaultuser",